About Me

 I followed that with several comedy projects.
 There was a comedy feature, along with multiple sitcom pilots, even an educational children's adventure series.

-I've since written a second thriller feature, 60 FEET UNDER.
-It's a commercial project, less independent in feel than THE HAND OF GOD.
-(ScriptBook.io listed 60 FEET UNDER #2 on their list of scripts with high commercial value.)
-And, I recently completed a feel-good comedy called WAIT TILL NEXT YEAR (very loosely based on my time as a small-town play-by-play announcer) which is already receiving interest amidst very positive feedback.
+Recently, I completed a feel-good comedy called WAIT TILL NEXT YEAR (very loosely based on my time as a small-town play-by-play announcer) which is already receiving interest amidst very positive feedback.
 (See Nicholl Fellowship placement above.)

 In 2018, I took 2nd place in a March Madness-style writer's tournament, hosted by Simplyscripts.
 It was my first attempt at competition writing since 2014, following a period of concentration on skill-building.
 I found writing shorts to be amazing fun, and since have written over 50 shorts in various genres, testing my personal boundaries--even writing horror, which I'd never found personally or professionally interesting.